OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 BottomArea: Always visible.
 Houses the three Gacha Machines.
 ContentArea: The large central portion of the screen that changes to show the battleground, shop, map, etc.
 11.2.
 Core Interaction Rules
+[UPDATED] This entire section has been rewritten to reflect the more robust and nuanced interaction model that has been implemented.

-**Drag-and-Drop Intent:** The game automatically determines the player's intent when dropping a GachaBall on another:
+**Drag-and-Drop Intent:** The game automatically determines the player's intent when dropping one entity onto another.
+The logic is resolved in the following priority:
-*   If a Merge Recipe exists, a Choice Window appears (Merge/Swap).
+1. **Merge:** If a valid MergeRecipe exists for the two entities, a Choice Window appears (Merge/Swap).
+This applies to units on the board, items in inventory, and items equipped on the same unit.
-*   If it's an Item on a Unit on the board, it will Equip.
+2. **Equip:** If an Item from the ItemInventory is dropped on a Unit with an empty slot, it will Equip.
-*   Otherwise, it will Swap positions.
+3. **Move/Swap:** If none of the above conditions are met, the game will attempt to Swap the positions of the two entities.
+This is only valid if both entities can legally occupy the other's starting position (e.g., a Hero cannot be swapped into the bench).

 **Inspection Window System:**
 The system for inspecting units, items, and their effects follows a strict set of hierarchical rules to ensure clarity and prevent UI clutter.
-These rules apply globally, whether in battle, in the run inventory, or elsewhere.
+These rules apply globally.

-*   **Contextual Opening:** The method for opening an inspection window depends on the context:
+**Contextual Opening:** The method for opening an inspection window depends on the interaction model of its container:
-    *   **Single-Click:** In static, view-only contexts (e.g., the Run Inventory, Discard Pile, a unit's equipped items), a single click on an entity immediately opens its inspection window.
-    *   **Double-Click/Long-Press:** In interactive contexts where single-clicking is used for selection (e.g., the battle board), a double-click or long-press is required to open the inspection window.
+- **Double-Click:** Required in interactive contexts where single-clicking is for selection and dragging (e.g., the battle board, the main inventory window).
+This prevents accidental openings.
+- **Single-Click:** Used in contexts that are primarily for viewing (e.g., inspecting an item that is already equipped on a unit inside its inspection window, or viewing the discard pile).

-*   **Hierarchical Behavior:**
+**Hierarchical Behavior:**
-    *   **Single Active Group:** There can only be one active inspection window "group" (a chain of parent-child windows) on screen at a time.
+- **Single Active Group:** There can only be one active inspection window "group" (a chain of parent-child windows) on screen at a time.
 Opening a new root-level window (e.g., inspecting a different unit on the board) closes the entire previous group.
-    *   **Single Child Per Parent:** A parent window can only have one direct child window open.
+- **Single Child Per Parent:** A parent window can only have one direct child window open.
 Requesting a new child (e.g., inspecting a second item on the same unit) will first close the existing child and any of its descendants.
-    *   **Hierarchical Closing:** Clicking on any window in a group closes all of its children.
-For example, clicking the background of a `UnitInspectionWindow` closes its child `ItemInspectionWindow` and that window's child `EffectInspectionWindow`.
+- **Hierarchical Closing:** Clicking on the background of any window in a group closes all of its children, but not itself.

-*   **System Interactions:**
+**System Interactions:**
-    *   **Deselection on Open:** The action of opening any inspection window immediately deselects any currently selected GachaBall on the board.
+- **Deselection on Open:** The action of opening any inspection window immediately deselects any currently selected GachaBall.
-    *   **Dynamic Positioning:** Inspection windows are anchored to the specific slot view of the entity being inspected.
-They will dynamically track this anchor, repositioning themselves if the entity moves on the board to ensure they never become disconnected or lost.
+- **Dynamic Positioning:** Inspection windows are anchored to the UI element of the entity being inspected.
+They will dynamically track this anchor, repositioning themselves if the entity moves on the board.
-    *   **Global Closing:** Clicking anywhere on the screen that is not part of an active inspection window will close the entire inspection window group.
+- **Global Closing:** Clicking anywhere on the screen that is not part of an active inspection window will close the entire inspection window group.
 11.3.
 Scene-Specific UI
 Title Screen: Main menu with New Game, Continue, Achievements, Options, Quit.
 Loadout Scene: Carousels for selecting a Hero and a Flashcard Deck.